-The unit will explore picture-making and the notion of constructed image within an historical context; it will provide the skills you need to engage with and work with these methods.
-Workshops will cover studio production, darkroom and digital modes of picture making and image manipulation.
+You’ll explore picture-making and the notion of what a constructed image is.
+You’ll gain the skills needed to create your own constructed images, as well as studio production, darkroom and digital modes of picture-making and image manipulation.

 Photography in Context

-This unit will explore photography's ability to create meaning within relevant theoretical and contextual frameworks.
+This unit explores photography’s potential to create meaning within relevant theoretical and contextual frameworks.

 This unit invites you to experiment with different ways of using photography to ‘tell stories’.
 Photographs are regularly praised for their ability to ‘reveal’, ‘explain’, or ‘tell’ a story.
 This unit will explore a range of narrative strategies, while questioning photography’s ability to ‘speak’ and whether or not a photograph’s meaning can ever be fixed.

 This unit explores notions of practice-based community and photographic networks.
 It will help you to develop professional skills to navigate your career through a variety of complex social, political, economic and environmental systems.
-Just as the photograph’s meaning is determined by its audience how you position your practice defines its identity.
+Photograph’s meaning is determined by the nature of the image, audience and context.
+How you position your practice defines its identity.